 Sharing is Caring

-Manchester United has announced that Michael Carrick is leaving the club as a first-team coach after 15 years of service.
+Michael Carrick is leaving Manchester United club as a first-team coach after 15 years of service.
 Michael joined Man U from Tottenham for £18.6 million in 2006 and in the process he helped the club to win five Premier League titles, the League Cups, the Europa League, the FA Cup and the Club World Cup.

 Jose Mourinho promoted Michael Carrick to the Man United Coaching team in 2018.
 He was later retained by Ole Gunnar Solksjaer after Jose Mourinho was sacked.
 In November, Ole Gunnar was also sacked and Carrick took over as the caretaker of Manchester United for three games.
 He presided over a 2-0 win over Villarreal, a 1-1 draw with Chelsea and a triumph against Arsenal on December 2.